USACE/instrumentation-api/README.md

 3. Initialize the database and seed it with some data

    Use the Query Tool in pgadmin4 and the .sql files in the database/ directory in this repository.
 You can find the query tool by expanding the left menu tree to `Servers --> Databases --> postgres`.
 Right click `postgres --> Query Tool`.
-From here you can copy .sql into the Query Tool and run it by pressing `f5`.
+From here, copy [tables.sql](database/tables.sql) into the Query Tool and run it by pressing `f5`.
 Note: to only run a portion of the SQL you've copied, you can highlight the section you want to run before hitting `f5`.

-   The .sql in the files should be run in this order to initialize the database:

-   1. tables.sql

-   1. seed_data.sql

 ## Running the GO API for Local Development